 The division provides landowners and loggers with technical assistance to encourage the use of appropriate BMPs to prevent erosion and protect water quality.
 Logging operations should involve pre-planning operations, anticipation of potential erosion and water pollution problems and designing solutions into the operation using BMPs.

-Although it is not required, landowners and loggers are encouraged to notify their local district office of their commercial timber harvesting operations.
+Although it is not required, landowners and loggers are encouraged to notify their local regional office of their commercial timber harvesting operations.
 Division personnel will inspect the harvest to ensure the requirements under KRS 149.342 and KRS 149.344 are being met.

 KFCA Publications and Information: